fmenardo/sim_cluster_MTB/README.md

 ## Stop conditions

-There are two possible stop conditions which are mutually exclusive:-s lineages|time.
+There are two possible stop conditions which are mutually exclusive: `-s lineages|time`.

-lineages: the simulation stops when a number of living infectious individuals is reached (specified with -l).
+`lineages`: the simulation stops when a number of living infectious individuals is reached (specified with `-l`).
 If the lineage goes extinct before the simulation is discarded.

-time: the simulation stop after a certain number of years (specified with -t).
+`time`: the simulation stop after a certain number of years (specified with `-t`).
 If the lineage goes extinct before the simulation is retained.

 ## An example